- Download our Moving to Brazil Guide (PDF)

 Gender equality in Brazil

-Equality between women and men was enshrined in Brazil's Constitution in 1988, with women receiving universal suffrage much earlier in 1934.
+Brazilian women gained universal suffrage in 1934, and equality between women and men was enshrined in Brazil’s Constitution in 1988.
 According to UN Women, almost 90 percent of women of reproductive age in Brazil have access to family planning services.
 The country also has protections for violence against women.

 Brazil ranked 78th out of 144 countries evaluated in the 2022 Equal Measures 2030 (EM2030) SDG Gender Index, putting the country in the bottom half for gender equality worldwide.
-Additionally, Brazil has the fifth highest number of child marriages in the world, while teenage pregnancy is also rife.
-This in turn affects the employment of women, as many of them have to bear childcare and housework duties.
+Additionally, Brazil has the fifth-highest number of child marriages in the world.
+Teenage pregnancy is rife, and this affects the employment of women, as many of them have to bear childcare and housework duties.

-Be that as it may, Brazil's current administration is working towards addressing gender disparities in the country.
+Be that as it may, Brazil’s current administration is working towards addressing gender disparities in the country.
 The newly elected president has re-established the Ministry of Women following its dissolution in the previous administration.
-The Ministry of Labour enacted a law in 2023 mandating annual training to prevent sexual harassment at all hierarchical levels in workplaces.
-The government also proposed a bill to reduce the gender pay gap on International Women's Day in 2023.
+New laws now mandate annual workplace training to prevent sexual harassment, equal salaries for men and women in equal positions, and pay transparency reports for companies with more than 100 employees.

 Useful resources